rwxrob/cmdbox/README.md

 delivery to invent the package management systems we see today.
 Shipping everything in a single executable was simply unthinkable.

-Today Go has revolutionized applications development and respectfully embraced modern use of resources.
-Static linking, multicall binaries, cross-compilation, built in concurrency, reflection and documentation are all evidence of how time have changed.
+Today the Go programming language has revolutionized applications development and respectfully embraced modern use of resources.
+Static linking, multicall binaries, in which an entire embedded filesystem can be included, and cross-compilation, built in concurrency, reflection and documentation are all evidence of how times have changed.
 It follows then, that our command interface designs and documentation approaches should be equally modernized.
 There is now plenty of room to compose several commands and subcommands into a single, composite, multicall binary executable.
 In fact, this has become idiomatic for Go's own tool set and popularized by the container-world's love for BusyBox.
 Distribution and portability are more important than memory and storage size these days.

 ### Sometimes You Just Need Tab